Adroiti/docs-for-code-review-tools/tfsec/aws-elasticache-add-description-for-security-group.md

-Pattern: Missing description for security group/rule
+Pattern: Missing description for AWS ElastiCache security group/rule

 Issue: -

 ## Description

 Security groups and security group rules should include a description for auditing purposes.

-Simplifies auditing, debugging, and managing security groups.
+This simplifies auditing, debugging, and managing security groups.

 **Resolution**: Add descriptions for all security groups and rules.